BI Leadership Capability Assessment Framework

 A 360-degree comparison of Leadership self-perception and Employee lived experience — the most actionable finding in the assessment.

-Prioritised Recommendations
+Prioritized Recommendations

 Every gap ranked by severity and business impact, with tiered recommendations and clear intervention guidance.